-Approximately 9000 of the titles in the Collection have been cataloged for home use and may be circulated to AU students and staff on a three day loan.
+Approximately 9000 of the titles in the collection have been cataloged for home use and may be circulated to AU students and staff on a one week loan.
 Some feature film titles acquired specifically for class use are not designated for home use.
 Titles reserved at any time during the semester for class use and other high use items will not be circulated for home use; these items may only be viewed in Media Services.

 Student Class Presentations